Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures: Vibrational eigenvectors of optic modes

 Again, for the sake of comparison, we present the vibrational eigenvector of optic phonons in monolayer I$_3$-Cr$_2$-I$_3$, i.e., CrI$_3$.
 First, we present the out-of-plane optic modes in Fig. \ref{z-optical modes-b}.
-One can see that the $A_{2g}$ mode of Cr atoms in I$_3$-Cr$_2$-I$_3$ is the same as the $A_2$ in F$_3$-Cr$_2$-I$_3$ shown on the top of Fig. \ref{z-optical modes} with three F atoms substituting by three I atoms.
-Actually, the other two non-degenerate modes $A_{2u}$ and $A_{1g}$ in the middle of Fig. \ref{z-optical modes-b} are also corresponding the two $A_1$ modes in Fig. \ref{z-optical modes} only by substituting three F atoms.
-The eigenfunctions of non-degenerate z-axis modes in Fig. \ref{z-optical modes-b} can be written as
+One can see that the $A_{2g}$ mode of Cr atoms of I$_3$-Cr$_2$-I$_3$ monolayer shown in Fig. \ref{z-optical modes-b}(a) is the same as the $A_2$ in F$_3$-Cr$_2$-I$_3$ shown in Fig. \ref{z-optical modes}(a) except for three F atoms substituting by three I atoms.
+Actually, the other two non-degenerate modes $A_{2u}$ and $A_{1g}$ in Fig. \ref{z-optical modes-b}(b,c) are also corresponding the two $A_1$ modes in Fig. \ref{z-optical modes}(b,c) only by substituting three F atoms.
+The eigenfunctions of non-degenerate z-axis modes in Fig. \ref{z-optical modes-b}(a-c) can be written as

-here the superscript and subscript denote iodine atoms on the top and bottom layer of I$_3$-Cr$_2$-I$_3$, respectively.
-The corresponding two eigenfunctions for A$_1$ out-of-plane modes of F$_3$-Cr$_2$-I$_3$ shown in Fig \ref{z-optical modes} are simply
+here the number subscripts represent different atoms; the element superscript and subscript denote iodine atoms on the top and bottom layers of I$_3$-Cr$_2$-I$_3$, as well as chromium in the middle layer.
+The corresponding two eigenfunctions for A$_1$ out-of-plane modes of F$_3$-Cr$_2$-I$_3$ shown in Fig \ref{z-optical modes}(b,c) are simply

 just with the I atoms on the top layer substituting by the F atoms.
-However, the $E_u$ and $E_g$ on the bottom of Fig. \ref{z-optical modes-b} are not of so simple correspondence, besides the substitution of fluorine atoms, the phases of I atoms also need certain adjustment to match with the inversion symmetry in I$_3$-Cr$_2$-I$_3$ If we write the eigenfunctions of modes $E_u$ and $E_g$ on the bottom of Fig. \ref{z-optical modes-b} as
+The $E_u$ and $E_g$ are simply of the same correspondence.
+If we write the eigenfunctions of $E_u$ and $E_g$ modes shown in Fig. \ref{z-optical modes-b}(d,e) as

-then the eigenfunctions of two out-of-plane $E$ modes(E$^{'}$ and E$^{''}$ ) in Fig. \ref{z-optical modes} should be written as
+here c.c. means complex conjugate, then the eigenfunctions of two out-of-plane $E$ modes in Fig. \ref{z-optical modes}(d,e) should be written as

-Actually, this correspondence is also applicable for the in-plane radial (r) three-phase breathing modes.
-For the in-plane radial (r) optic modes in Fig. \ref{in-plane modes-2b}, the eigenfunctions of them are
+Actually, this correspondence is also applicable for the in-plane radial (r) three-phase breathing modes except for circular motion of Cr atoms to limit the translational motion of the center of unit cell mass.
+For the in-plane radial (r) optic modes in Fig. \ref{in-plane modes-2b}(a-d), the eigenfunctions of them are

-Substituting the I on superscripts by F in above eigenfunctions, one would obtain the eigenfunctions for optic modes shown in Fig. \ref{in-plane modes-2}: For the in-plane tangential ($t$) and rectangular coordinate axes ($x,y$) directions optic modes in Fig. \ref{in-plane modes-1b}, the eigenfunctions of them are
+Substituting the I on superscripts by F in above eigenfunctions, one would get the eigenfunctions for optic modes shown in Fig. \ref{in-plane modes-2}(a-d): For the in-plane tangential ($t$) and rectangular coordinate axes ($x,y$) directions optic modes in Fig. \ref{in-plane modes-1b}(a-d), theirs eigenfunctions are